-- (3) Discuss transportation impacts upon the Byram Hills School District, including need for the District to add a transportation route and pick up location to accommodate students. - (4) Discuss impacts associated with the NYS tax levy limit with new assessed values. - (5) Compute the school district's property tax benefit from the proposed development by applying the current North Castle school tax rate to the estimated Assessed Value for the measure of the development benefit. - (6) Compare the cost and benefit of the proposed development.
+- (3) Discuss transportation impacts upon the Byram Hills School District, including need for the District to add a transportation route and pick up location to accommodate students. - (4) Discuss impacts associated with the NYS tax levy limit with new assessed values. - (7) Discuss impacts associated with serving students with special needs. - (8) Discuss whether the proposed action will generate more older "existing students" than "new" kindergarten students.
+Discuss cost impacts of educating "new" students vs. "existing students." - (9) Compute the school district's property tax benefit from the proposed development by applying the current North Castle school tax rate to the estimated Assessed Value for the measure of the development benefit. - (10) Compare the cost and benefit of the proposed development.